 What Is a Reverse Phone Lookup?

-Reverse phone lookups are often used alongside other enrichment techniques like reverse email or social media lookups.
-These tools are particularly valuable for assessing user risk.
-For instance, if a number has no online presence or isn’t tied to any social accounts, it may signal suspicious behavior.
+Reverse phone lookups are often used in combination with other enrichment tools, like reverse email or social media lookups, to improve risk assessment.
+For example, a number with no associated online presence or social profiles may raise red flags for fraud, anonymity or non-genuine behavior.

 How Does a Reverse Phone Lookup Work?